pfalcon/pycopy/docs/reference/glossary.rst

         collection.
-Static allocation is a well-known technique oftentimes used in C. Unlike many other scripting languages, Python provides excelent capabilities for inplace operations on preallocated buffers and objects, and MicroPython extends it even further.
+Static allocation is a well-known technique oftentimes used in C. Unlike many other scripting languages, Python provides excelent capabilities for inplace operations on preallocated buffers and objects, and Pycopy extends it even further.
         Compacting garbage collection is however an open topic.

     GPIO
         General-purpose input/output.
 The simplest means to control electrical signals.
 With GPIO, user can configure hardware signal pin to be either input or output, and set or get its digital signal value (logical "0" or "1").
-MicroPython abstracts GPIO access using :class:`machine.Pin` and :class:`machine.Signal` classes.
+Pycopy abstracts GPIO access using :class:`machine.Pin` and :class:`machine.Signal` classes.